 UX design is like an umbrella that covers multiple areas, and a UX designer is expected to be familiar with all areas.
 Because UX design is so broad, and because the term itself has become popular relatively recently, it’s often misunderstood.

-At its foundation, UX design is about putting the user first.
+At its foundation, good UX design is about putting the user first.
 By empathizing with the user, a UX designer can create products and services that anticipate and meet users’ needs.
-The UX process isn’t linear; UX design is an iterative process that continues to loop back with the user to test and improve the design team’s ideas.
+The UX process isn’t linear; great UX design is an iterative process that continues to loop back with the user to test and improve the design team’s ideas.